Hendrix-CS/csci150/projects/project2.md

 * make mistakes in entry of information and be prompted to correct their input.

-Your code must make good use of functions.
+**Your code must make good use of functions**.
 Using functions will reduce the amount of code you need to write as well as make your program easier to debug.
 However, do not write [spaghetti code](http://en.wikipedia.org/wiki/Spaghetti_code), where functions call